 In today’s increasingly fast-paced, interconnected world, the need for high-speed broadband internet access and reliable wireless service is more acute than ever.
-The growth of fiber optic networks has allowed service providers to optimize FTTx — fiber-to-the-X, in which X can refer to various subscriber locations, including homes (H, as in FTTH) and buildings (B, as in FTTB) — with the most effective, cost-efficient connectivity and bandwidth capabilities.
+The growth of fibre optic networks has allowed service providers to optimize FTTx — fibre-to-the-X, in which X can refer to various subscriber locations, including homes (H, as in FTTH) and buildings (B, as in FTTB) — with the most effective, cost-efficient connectivity and bandwidth capabilities.

 FTTx Solutions from OFS

 OFS FTTx solutions can enable reliable triple play (video, voice and data) as well as quad play (including mobility services) to support current and next generation applications.
 OFS offers comprehensive end-to-end passive optical cabling systems that help service providers maximize return on investment (ROI).

 At OFS, we understand customer pain points from our global experience with global service providers and solve them with innovative solutions.
 As a worldwide leader in fibre optics, OFS has several decades of experience designing and manufacturing state-of-the-art FTTx solutions passing and connecting millions of subscribers.